 We may want to do spring cleaning as the weather warms and the sun comes out in Illinois.
 This is a fantastic way to get your home in order, but you could be injured if you are not careful.

 It is estimated that 21 million people visit ERs in the US annually related to spring cleaning and home improvements, but you can avoid being one of them if you take precautions.
-Follow the tips below to prevent spring cleaning injuries, and contact our personal injury lawyers in Schaumburg at Claim Your Justice if you have questions about a case.
+Follow the tips below to prevent spring cleaning injuries, and contact our personal injury lawyers in Schaumburg at SJ Injury Law if you have questions about a case.

 Types Of Spring-Cleaning Injuries

 It is essential to use care when doing spring cleaning.
 That way, you will do a good job and avoid the following common injuries:

 Cleaning is repetitive.
 Moving furniture, sweeping, dusting, and moving boxes in and out of storage use the same groups of muscles and joints over and over.
 Consider slowing down and stretching the first 10 times you are not used to heavy spring cleaning.

 Yanking out weeks and other tasks that require pulling can make your shoulders burn and strain.
 If that happens, your body is telling you to slow down and take it easy.
 Take a rest and try it again later, or ask for someone to help you.

 Spring cleaning involves a risk of falling.
 Having someone hold the ladder or watch you do not fall.
 If the task involves being high on a ladder for a long time, consider having a professional do it.

 Before you start cleaning, bending, and going up and down the ladder, stretch and warm up your arms, legs, shoulders, and back.
 This only takes a few minutes and can ward off injuries, especially neck and back injuries.
 Hold your stretches slowly for 20 to 30 seconds for each exercise.